 - Limited to participating in five Xfinity races

-- Limited to participating in five Camping World Trucks races
+- Limited to participating in five Craftsman Trucks races

 Changes to NASCAR driver eligibility

 As in years past, points-earning NASCAR Cup Series regulars above the three-year experience threshold also will be barred from participating in the regular-season finale and playoffs for the other two national circuits.
-Events in the Xfinity Series’ Dash 4 Cash and the Camping World Trucks’ Triple Truck Challenge will also be off limits.
-Wednesday’s announcement continues a trend of reducing the impact of NASCAR Cup Series drivers in the Xfinity Series and Camping World Trucks in an effort to better showcase those series’ competitors.
+Events in the Xfinity Series’ Dash 4 Cash and the Craftsman Trucks’ Triple Truck Challenge will also be off limits.
+Wednesday’s announcement continues a trend of reducing the impact of NASCAR Cup Series drivers in the Xfinity Series and Craftsman Trucks in an effort to better showcase those series’ competitors.

 Under the 2020 guidelines, drivers with more than three years of premier series experience will be limited in their lower-series participation.
 The amount of Xfinity Series races allowed for those veterans will trim from seven to five.
-The allowable participation for the Camping World Trucks will remain at five races.
+The allowable participation for the Craftsman Trucks will remain at five races.